-Hastings College is fully accredited and offers degrees in Elementary Education, Secondary Education and Special Education, as well as a Master of Arts in Teaching (MAT) degree — and our unique five year BA/MAT program is the quickest way to advance your career and starting salary.
+Hastings College is fully accredited and offers degrees in Elementary Education, Secondary Education and Special Education, as well as a Master of Arts in Teaching (MAT) degree.
 Add in 20 endorsement areas, from art to world language and physical education to music, and you’ll have a solid resume focused on areas you love.

 Building classroom experience

 By your junior year at Hastings, you’ll work under the guidance of master teachers, creating and teaching lessons and gaining confidence in your knowledge and classroom management skills.
 If you’re majoring in Elementary Education, your junior year includes immersion in a local elementary school, working daily in a classroom.

 In your senior year, you’ll complete student teaching and work to develop a high quality credential package.
 You’ll be ready to interview for your exciting first teaching position!

 At every step in your path you’ll appreciate the stepping stones of teaching, counseling, inspiring, supporting and guiding from our engaged faculty.
 It’s an experience that’s true to Hastings College and you won’t find it anywhere else.